|Survey name||The Labour Force Survey (Household dataset)|

 All estimates have been provided with confidence intervals and coefficients of variation.
 These quality measures provide users with sufficient information to judge whether the data are of sufficient quality for their intended use.

-Same-sex marriages have only been possible in England and Wales since 29 March 2014 and therefore do not appear on any LFS datasets prior to 2015.
+Same-sex marriages have only been legal in England and Wales since 13 March 2014, in Scotland since 16 December 2014 and in Northern Ireland from 13 January 2020 and therefore do not appear on any LFS datasets prior to 2015.
 In household datasets from 2015, we have flagged households with a same-sex marriage.
 We must ensure this flag has been applied correctly before calculating estimates for these families.

-Estimates based on sample sizes of less than three are suppressed in published tables, but the tables have been designed to minimise the need for suppression by combining age groups when necessary.
+Estimates based on sample sizes of fewer than three are suppressed in published tables, but the tables have been designed to minimise the need for suppression by combining age groups and categories when necessary.
 Suppression may be needed for small groups of people, such as those in same-sex marriages in the early years following the introduction of this marital status.

 Most estimates provided in the datasets are rounded to the nearest thousand and may differ from figures in the publication that are based on the unrounded estimates.